DerwenAI/strwythura/README.md

 downstream AI application outcomes.
 Think of this as an interactive exploration of [*neurosymbolic AI*](https:nesy-ai.org/) in practice.

-Code in the tutorial shows how to integrate popular Python libraries:
+Code in the tutorial shows how to integrate popular Python libraries following a maxim that OSFA and relying on monolithic frameworks doesn't work well; using composable SDKs works much better:
 `Senzing`, `Placekey`, `LanceDB`, `spaCy`, `GLiNER`, `RDFlib`, `NetworkX`, `ArrowSpace`, `DSPy`, `Ollama`, `Opik`, `Streamlit`, `yWorks`